TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Operating System/CIRCE_Operating_System_Subsystem_Design.md

 - The OS shall relay required operational data (position, velocity, heading, battery, cable length, errors) at a minimum rate of 10 Hz, consistent with the navigation requirements.
   - This satisfies the DEVCOM specification for real-time telemetry and ensures continuous feedback for monitoring and analysis.

-- It shall provide diagnostic feedback and error codes, and log these events locally for post-mission review.
-  - This enables onboard troubleshooting and supports reliability assessment through recorded operational history.

-- It shall remain lightweight and responsive, optimized for real-time operation on resource-limited hardware.
-  - This is a design constraint imposed by the use of embedded systems like the Raspberry Pi and ATMega 2560.

 - It shall interface with all coordinate transformation modules, enabling data to remain consistent across ECI, ECEF, and Local Cartesian reference frames.
   - This supports navigation accuracy and system alignment across different spatial reference frames.